goekdue/inequality/README.md

 # inequality
-  This repository contains instructional materials for Health in Inequality xourse at the University of Duisburg-Essen.
+  This repository contains instructional materials for Health in Inequality course at the University of Duisburg-Essen.